Secundina’s Beef

 Perhaps even more peculiar than the form itself were its fans: peragoro (ペラゴロ) were fanatical male enthusiasts of popular opera and revues from affluent families who would monopolize seats, shout the names of their favorite stars, and throw love letters onto the stage.
 Some discussion of the etymology of the term is worthwhile here:⁸

 Everyone agrees that the first two syllables are the last two of “opera.”
 As for the last two, some say that they derive from “gigolo,” others that they are from gorotsuki, an old word for “thug” or “vagrant.”
-The latter signification, whether or not is was there from the start, came to predominate.
+The latter signification, whether or not it was there from the start, came to predominate.
 The peragoro were the disorderly elements that hung around [Asakusa] park.
 They went to the theaters night after night, provided unpaid claques for favorite singers, and formed gangs, whose rivalries were not limited to vehement support for singers […].
 Their lady friends […] were sometimes called peragorina, though this expression had by no means the currency of peragoro.

-Kusama Yaso (草間八十雄) who taxonomized the criminal element in Asakusa, placed these groups in the category of what he termed “soft-core delinquents”.⁹ Both accounts somewhat downplay their criminality, suggesting they were simply rabid fans, but they essentially acted as gangs, dividing according to which stars they followed and physically attacking one another.
 Furthermore, at least some of those who came to Asakusa for the entertainments did so until they had no money to leave and so filled out the ranks of the vagabondage there, regardless of the class they came from.
 It’s strange that a culture strong enough to have this kind of fandom should entirely vanish, but so it did.

 Or did it?
 There is a single remnant of those days, though rather than Asakusa, it’s from the tiny town of Takarazuka.
 Marxist or not, Iwasaki’s theory of the origins of this type of entertainment is evident in the work of Kobayashi Ichizo (小林 一三), an industrialist and politician whose main goal was to boost ticket sales on the Hanyku Railways (阪急電鉄株式会社) he owned and whose terminus from Osaka (大阪) was in Takarazuka (宝塚市).
-Looking around the modern entertainments of the day, he decided an all-female theater group performing Western-influenced song and dance shows like Female Troops Go to the Frontline would be exactly the kind of attraction he needed.
-His decision to use only women was because of the demographic he was targeting: the new female consumer.
-This was what became the Takarazuka Review (宝塚歌劇団), opening in 1914.

 In 1969, Japanese playwright Kara Jūrō (唐十郎) shocked audiences with The Virgin’s Mask (少女仮面, Shōjo kamen), a surrealistic play about the revue.
 One sentence drew a direct line, proclaiming:¹⁰